 - Pasta/Rice cooker

 - Airtight containers for bulk snacks (to prevent rodents)

 - Microwave and dishwasher-safe dishes: mugs, bowls, and plates (at least 2 of each)

 - Silverware: forks, spoons, and knives (at least 2 of each)

 - Glass Tupperware for leftovers (these are microwave and oven safe too)

-Now that we’ve covered the basics, don’t forget to download your FREE guide to College Eats.
+Now that we’ve covered the basics, don’t forget to download your FREE guide to College Eats below.
 And if you’re a college dancer with tips not mentioned, contact Rachel for the chance to add your spot to this article!

-Article written with the help from Kylie Mignone.
+Article was written with the help of Kylie Mignone.
 Expert reviewed by Rachel Fine.